phase1geo/tke/doc/md/TKE Developer Guide/Ctext Widget/syntax classes.md

 **Return Value**

-Returns a Tcl list containing the highlight classes that are currently being applied to the text.
+Returns a Tcl list containing the highlight classes that are currently being applied to the text